 Become a sport club officer and play a vital role in the administration and success of your club.
 Officers are elected to lead their club in a variety of roles, including president, treasurer, secretary, recruitment chair, travel coordinator, and safety officer.

-Attend Sport Club Meetings to advocate for change and progress with the sport club program.
-The Sport Club Council meets monthly and requires attendance by a representative from each club.
-You’ll get to vote on issues and new club petitions, and you’ll hear about tips and strategies to improve your own club.
+Attend Sport Club Council meetings to advocate for change and progress with the sport club program.
+The Council meets twice per semester with representatives from each club.
+You’ll get to vote on issues and new club petitions, hear about tips and strategies to improve your own club, and connect with other sport clubs.

-Serve on the Executive Board to learn about governance, conflict resolution, problem solving, fiscal responsibility, and budgeting.
-Nine athletes from across all sport clubs are elected to serve on the board as a voice for all clubs on important issues such as discipline, policy changes, new club petitions, funding allocations, and other special requests.
+Serve on the Sport Club Administrative Board to learn about governance, conflict resolution, problem solving, fiscal responsibility, and budgeting.
+13 Sport Club members from across the Sport Club Community are elected to serve as a voice for all clubs on important issues such as discipline, policy changes, new club petitions, funding allocations, and other special requests.
 You’ll play a vital role in maintaining a sport club program that is of the students, for the students, by the students.

 FREQUENTLY ASKED QUESTIONS